 Statutory notice periods are the same for the employee and the employer.
 Payments in lieu of notice are not allowed (except in certain specific instances, when the notice period may be shortened).
 It is admissible to release an employee unilaterally from the obligation to perform work with the right to remuneration retained, but only during the notice period.

 Termination of an employment agreement for an unspecified period with notice from the employer requires just cause, which is defined by the courts as a reason that is true, real, specific and important enough to discontinue the employment relationship.

-The reasons for termination may occur because of the employee (e.g., underperformance) or the employer (e.g., liquidation or restructuring).
+The reason for termination may relate to either the employee (e.g., underperformance) or the employer (e.g., liquidation or restructuring).
 The employer has no duty to specify a reason when terminating fixed-term agreements.

 If there is a trade union operating at the place of work, an employer must seek the trade union's opinion regarding the intention to terminate an employment agreement for an unspecified period for an employee represented by that union.
 Regardless of the trade union's opinion, however, the employer is free to make the final decision to terminate the employment agreement.

-The employee who has been dismissed has the right to appeal to a labour court.
-If the labour court finds the appeal well grounded it may, in principle, reinstate the employee in his or her former job (which also involves payment of some compensation) or award the employee damages in an amount not exceeding three months' remuneration for that employee.
+An employee who has been dismissed has the right to appeal to a labour court.
+If the labour court finds the appeal well-grounded, it may, in principle, reinstate the employee in his or her former job (which also involves payment of some compensation) or award the employee damages in an amount not exceeding three months' remuneration for that employee.

 The Labour Code allows employers to terminate employment agreements immediately without notice in specifically defined situations, such as a serious violation of basic employee duties.

 Apart from social security registration issues, individual dismissals are not subject to notification to any government authorities.
 In respect of individual dismissals, there are no rehire rights.
 Obligatory offers of suitable alternative employment are only applicable to selected groups of employees.
 Social plans are not required.